rhaamo/OpenVR-Display-Devices/README.md

 - Build it
 - ???

+To create an installer:
+- Download latest NSIS thingy
+- Open it, click the link to compile a script
+- Load the "installer/installer.nsi" file
+- Compile and execute
+- done

 ## TODO

 - Try it more
 - Implement notifications through XSOverlay
 - Add ability to be registered as an app by SteamVR (implemented, to be tested)
+- VR Runtime path doesn't return anything ???

 ## License